redis/redis-doc/topics/streams-intro.md

 However we may want to do more than that, and the **XINFO** command is an observability interface that can be used with sub-commands in order to get information about streams or consumer groups.

-In its simpler form **XINFO** just takes a key, and reports information about the stream itself.
+This command uses subcommands in order to show different informations about the status of the stream and its consumer groups.
+For instance using **XINFO STREAM <key>** reports information about the stream itself.

 ```
-> XINFO mystream
+> XINFO STREAM mystream
  1) length
  2) (integer) 13
  3) radix-tree-keys